Why SEO and Content Marketing Can’t Do Without One Another

 First and foremost, let us briefly define the two terms.

-SEO is a series of practices that aims to optimize content for search engines, as the name suggests.
-To do so, it adheres to Google’s (and other search engines’) 200+ ranking factors, which range from loading speed and security certificates to page authority (PA) and user engagement.
-It is this function that makes it an alluring investment in the modern digital marketing landscape.
+SEO is a series of practices that, as the name suggests, aim to optimize content for search engines.
+To do so, it adheres to Google’s (and other search engines) 200+ ranking factors, which range from loading speed and security certificates to page authority (PA) and user engagement.
+This function makes SEO an alluring investment in the modern digital marketing landscape.

 In addition, to better focus on specific areas, SEO typically sees three main subsets:

-From this cursory glance, one may already suspect why SEO and content marketing can’t do without one another.
-But it is this overlap that’s worth exploring to fully grasp the aforementioned perception shift we have seen in recent years.
+From this cursory glance, one may wonder why SEO and content marketing cannot exist without one another.
+But this overlap is worth exploring to fully grasp the aforementioned perception shift we have seen in recent years.

 The overlap between SEO and content marketing.

-Now, the two are by all means demonstrably different; one can hardly argue they’re identical or indistinguishable.
+The two are demonstrably different; one can hardly argue they’re identical or indistinguishable.
 But where exactly do they overlap?
-For the sake of text economy, consider what are arguably the three most crucial aspects of both.
+For the sake of text economy, consider arguably the three most crucial aspects of both.

 #1 Blog posts

 The very first content type to bring up in such discussions is, understandably, blog posts.
 One may try different types of content; reviews, tutorials, and other blog content can work magnificently.
-But blog posts are the go-to broader content type for many, in part because they are so accessible and cost-effective.
-In turn, both SEO and content marketing will hinge on quality blog spots with a broad reach and good conversion rates.
+But blog posts are the go-to broader content type for many, partly because they are accessible and cost-effective.
+SEO and content marketing will hinge on quality blog spots with a wide reach and reasonable conversion rates.
 As such, both will dictate that your blog posts share the same qualities:

-• Freshness and value; both acknowledge that “content is king”, so both hinge on delivering visitors factually accurate, interesting, valuable content.
+- Freshness and value: Both acknowledge that “content is king,” so they hinge on delivering visitors factually accurate, interesting, and valuable content.

-Moreover, this overlap spans across content creation, from keyword research to keyword density and distribution – as we’ll cover below.
+Moreover, this overlap spans content creation, from keyword research to keyword density and distribution, as we’ll cover below.

 #2 Consistent output

-Similarly, blog posts in particular aside, both strategies are continuous by nature.
-SEO is notoriously laborious as regards a clear return on investment (ROI) – although much less so than many may claim – because it is, by definition, a long-term endeavor.
-Put simply, one cannot “SEO” once and ensure unending success; algorithms, trends, and visitor behavior patterns change over time.
-Content marketing follows the exact same principle; it is a continuous, changing process, perpetually informed by analytics and data.
+Similarly, blog posts in particular aside, both strategies are continuous.
+SEO is notoriously laborious regarding a clear return on investment (ROI) – although much less so than many may claim – because it is, by definition, a long-term endeavor.
+One cannot “SEO” once and ensure unending success; algorithms, trends, and visitor behavior patterns change over time.
+Content marketing follows the same principle; it is a continuous, changing process, perpetually informed by analytics and data.

-In brief, both heavily depend on consistent output – SEO for content freshness and engagement metrics, content marketing for marketing effectiveness.
+In brief, both heavily depend on consistent output—SEO for content freshness and engagement metrics and content marketing for marketing effectiveness.
 Thus, the two may naturally synergize and augment one another over time.

 #3 Visibility